What it's like to co-own a house in the Hamptons with your ex

-The Hamptons are a place of aspiration and longing, where tidy lawns and 19th-century mansions inspire envy, and the beach crowd can look like visitations from a Ralph Lauren catalogue.
-People buy houses there to signify that they've arrived, and for couples, a place in the Hamptons is a place to arrive together, for as many warm weekends as their work schedules will allow.
+The Hamptons are a place of aspiration and longing, where tidy lawns and shingled mansions inspire envy, and the crowds look like they stepped out of a Ralph Lauren ad.
+New Yorkers buy houses here to signify that they've arrived and enjoy their weekends as much as their schedules will allow.
 But what happens when the relationship sours and you don't want to sell or buy the other out?

-We talked to one New Yorker, a lawyer, who is still grappling with this question several years after the acrimonious breakup that ended a nearly three-decade-long relationship.
-Speaking on the condition of anonymity, she walked us through the challenges of sharing a vacation house with her ex, which include intrusive repairman scheduling, games of keep-away with the beach parking pass, and calendaring out the summer.
+Brick talked to a NYC lawyer who went through an acrimonious breakup that ended a nearly three-decade relationship.
+Speaking on the condition of anonymity, she walked us through the challenges of sharing a vacation house with her ex-husband, which include intrusive repairman scheduling, games of keep-away with the beach parking pass, and calendaring out the summer.
 What follows has been lightly edited for length and clarity.

 What it's like sharing a house with her ex

 It’s stressful.
-It’s difficult to navigate with somebody who is accustomed to getting their own way.
-That was partially my fault because when we broke up I spent much less time at the house.
-Because in all honesty we used to spend every weekend there, and I didn't want to.
-I was happy going out a couple of weekends a month and not going out in the middle of the winter half the time and doing stuff in the city.
+It’s difficult to navigate with somebody who is accustomed to getting their way.
+That was partially my fault because when we broke up, I spent much less time at the house, because we used to spend every weekend there, and I didn't want to anymore.
+I was happy going out a couple of weekends a month.

-I should have addressed the amount of time that each person was spending in the house, and I should have made sure that I was spending more time than I actually ended up doing, for a number of reasons, including the fact that I didn't want to spend winter weekends in the house by myself.
-I was always afraid I’d get stuck in the driveway and not be able to get the car out or get out of the street if there was a lot of snow, which happens out there quite a bit.
+I should have spent more time at the house.
+I wasn't there often because I didn't want to spend winter weekends by myself.
+I was always afraid I’d get stuck in the driveway if there was a lot of snow, which happens quite a bit.

-I wish I had spent more time there, because what ended up resulting was he just basically assumes it’s his house and doesn't tell me if he’s not going to be there, or make it easy for me to use it without me developing a schedule.
+I wish I had spent more time there because he now assumes it’s his house and doesn't tell me if he’s not going to be there, or make it easy for me to use it without me negotiating a schedule.
 I have to contact him about when I’m going out.

-I’m sure it would have been lovely to get something in writing, but it was a 27-year relationship.
+I’m sure it would have been lovely to get it all in writing from the start, but it was a 27-year relationship.
 We bought the house in 2002.
 I think realistically when people are together that long they’re not really expecting to break up.

 I did get an agreement with help from a divorce attorney after we broke up.
 It says that he can’t sell or do anything with the house unless I agree.
-I hired a divorce lawyer.
 I get his apartment when he dies.
 I get the house when he dies.
 We can’t transfer our interest to another person.

-What I would have put in writing initially—the end result would’ve been the same.
+So the end result is the same.
 We keep it or we sell it.
 Or one buys the other out.

-My name is on the title, so even if he had bought me out in 2011, the house would have been worth a lot less because of the financial collapse.
-The house actually went down to what it was originally worth when we bought it, and is going back up.
-And the neighborhood is getting better and better as people put money into their houses.
-It’s worth more each year, so it ends up that keeping it has been a plus.
+My name is on the title, so even if he had bought me out in 2011, the house would have been worth a lot less because of the financial crisis.
+The house is now worth so much more, so keeping it has been a plus.

 How they schedule time at the house

-In the winter I don’t really go out.
-If I had a dog I could see going out to the beach, but otherwise there’s nothing really to do besides go to the movies and go out to eat.
-If I'm not in a relationship with someone who wants to spend a weekend after a four-hour drive at the beach—and you’d be surprised that the number of people who aren't excited by that idea—I don’t do it.
+In the winter I don’t really go out there much.
+If I had a dog, I could see going out to the beach, but otherwise there’s nothing to do besides go to the movies and go out to eat.
+If I'm not in a relationship with someone who wants to drive four hours to spend a weekend at the beach—and you’d be surprised by the number of people who aren't excited by that idea—I don’t do it.

 On splitting up the rooms

-I have a clear room.
-He didn't want to move out of the bedroom for like a year and a half, and I finally just told him that I was bringing somebody with me to sleep in the bedroom and I needed him to do that.
-Meanwhile, he’s the one having an affair with a woman half his age.
+We have our own rooms.
+He didn't want to move out of the primary bedroom for like a year and a half, and I finally just told him that I was bringing somebody with me to sleep in the bedroom and I needed his stuff out.
+Meanwhile, he’s the one seeing a woman half his age.

 On sharing beach parking permits

 There’s a limited number of beach permits because the town doesn't want to encourage summer shares.
 You can only get two per house.
-He always got the beach permits, and we leased the same car.
-So one was on the Hamptons car and one was on the city car.
-I didn't drive in the city, so I didn't care, but at the point that I got a car, it became an issue.
-Because I didn't have a beach pass and he made it much more difficult to have access.
+One was on the Hamptons car and one was on his city car, and when I got a car, it became an issue.

-Last year I just assumed he would have the same Hamptons car and it would just be on the car and I didn't care.
-He was purposely a douche because he knew I got a car and could go out when I wanted, and he decided to change cars and not have a beach car there for like half the summer, because he has a sticker on his car in the city.
-So he can just drive out and go to the beach, whereas I couldn't.
+I just assumed he would have the same Hamptons car and we would share that beach pass.
+He was a douche because he knew I got a car and could go out when I wanted, so he decided to change cars and not have a beach car there for like half the summer.

-Without a pass, you can go to the public beach in Montauk and park at the supermarket, or you can ride your bike to the beach.
-But then you’re definitely not bringing an umbrella and a ton of stuff.
-Or a couple times I drove the kids to the beach, dropped them off with the stuff, and then went back and parked and called a taxi to go to the beach.
+Without a pass, you can't park at the beach.
+A couple times I drove the kids to the beach, dropped them off with the stuff, and then drove home and called a taxi to go to the beach.

-I also, to be realistic, I wasn't always warm and fuzzy.
-There were a couple of screaming phone conversations.
-But once we broke up, it’s been mostly by email and text.
+I wasn't always warm and fuzzy.
+There were a couple of screaming matches.
+But once we broke up, we mostly communicate by text or email.

-I think that you can love someone for a really long time but not necessarily know truly what they’re like in terms of becoming an enemy.
-Or becoming someone who feels somehow that you cheated them out of something.
-You kind of expect better.
+I think that you can love someone for a really long time but not necessarily know what they’re like as an enemy.
+Or how they will react when they feel you're trying to cheat them out of something.

 I was the one who wanted a house in the Hamptons.
 He didn't.
-I was the one who decided to go out and get a house instead of an apartment first.
-I was the one who started looking at property in the Hamptons.
-And I was the one who saw the bones of this house—it was still under construction—and decided that was the house.
+I was the one who started looking at properties and I was the one who saw the bones of this house—it was still under construction—and decided that was the house.
 It was all me.

-So, for someone to constantly say it’s theirs and try to cheat you out of it or cheat you out of what your share should be worth is incredibly annoying.
-Especially in a city like New York City where there’s no space.
-You work for years and you have a small apartment.
-The house is what you have to show for what you’re doing.
+So for someone to say it’s theirs and try to cheat you out of your share is incredibly annoying.
+Especially in New York City.
+You work for years and you have a small apartment in the city.
+The house is what you have to show for what you've accomplished.
 To have someone think they can just take that away from you is really disturbing.
-It is.

-I do think, as much as I love the house, it would be good to be away from the whole situation because I just want to be done with it.
-I want to not have to ever talk to him again, and just be left alone.
-Because it makes it really hard to move on if you’re always arguing over all of this crap.
+As much as I love the house, it would be good to be away from the whole situation because I just want to be done with it.
+I want to not have to ever talk to him again and just be left alone.
+Because it is really hard to move on if you’re always arguing over all of this crap.

 You Might Also Like